 It is said that Moses needed to take Aaron away from the children of Israel to die as they would not knowingly have allowed him to go, so loved was he.
 Aaron was an arbitrator who pursued peace.
 He listened to and understood people and was able to bring disputes to an end.
 According to another midrash, far from helping to perpetrate the sin of the golden calf, Aaron’s tactic was to delay the act of idolatry at each step of the way until Moses had descended from Mount Sinai.
 As a Priest he was a servant rather than a master of the people, wise enough to recognise that he was not a strong authority figure, but able to read the emotions of people.
 He knew he could not stop the revolution; only Moses could do that with God’s might to back him up.

 Perhaps society is overly obsessed with Moses figures?
 Like Aaron, not everyone is born to lead.
 Some are born to support.
 Aaron’s strengths are very much overshadowed by those of Moses, yet could Moses have managed without his wise brother at his side?

 In the world of mountaineering, Sherpas are often misunderstood as mere porters when in fact they are knowledgeable guides who understand the terrain better than anyone.
-The recent earthquake in Nepal has highlighted the dignity of this noble people in the face of the terrible tragedy that has befallen them.
-In the context of our tradition Aaron was Moses’ Sherpa.
+The recent earthquake in Nepal has highlighted the dignity of these noble people in the face of the terrible tragedy that has befallen them.
+In the context of our tradition, Aaron was Moses’ Sherpa.
 He understood the children of Israel and was Moses’ guide when it came to handling them just as Sherpas guide explorers across mountains, ensuring they take the best route to reach their destination.